oldany/dropmind/README.md

 When you find something on one device and want to use it later on another, just drop it into DropMind.

-Phone → Drop
+Phone → drop link / note / file
-Computer → Review
+DropMind → temporary inbox
-Archive elsewhere → Done
+Desktop → review or archive

 ------------------------------------------------------------------------